celonis/homcc/README.md

 ## Deployment hints
 Things to keep in mind when deploying `homccd`:
 - `homcc` currently does not support any transport encryption such as TLS, so source files would get transmitted over the internet in plain text if not using a VPN.
-- `homccd` currently does not support cache eviction.
-The dependency cache is therefore growing until there is no space any more.
-We recommend to restart the `homccd` service every 24 hours (e.g. using a cronjob) so that the cache gets cleared regularly.
 - `homccd` does not limit simultaneous connections of a single client.
 A malicious client could therefore block the service by always opening up connections until no server slots are available any more.
 - `homccd` does not limit access to docker containers or chroot environments.
 A client can choose any docker container or chroot environment available on the server to execute the compilation in.